Python String

 print(result) # Output: Hello World

-• Repetition: You can repeat a string using the * operator.
+• Repetition: A string can be duplicated multiple times using the * operator.

 str1 = "Hi! "